wasserth/TotalSegmentator/README.md

 ### Retrain model on your own
 You have to download the data and then follow the instructions of [nnU-Net](https://github.com/MIC-DKFZ/nnUNet) how to train a nnU-Net.
 We trained a `3d_fullres` model and the only adaptation to the default training is setting the number of epochs to 4000 and deactivating mirror data augmentation.
 The adapted trainer can be found [here](https://github.com/wasserth/nnUNet_cust/blob/working_2022_03_18/nnunet/training/network_training/custom_trainers/nnUNetTrainerV2_ep4000_nomirror.py).
+For combining the single masks into one multilabel file you can use the function `combine_masks_to_multilabel_file` in [totalsegmentator.libs](https://github.com/wasserth/TotalSegmentator/blob/master/totalsegmentator/libs.py).

 ### Other commands